-- 4.4.
+4.4.
 Pre-application discussions offer the opportunity to clarify the relevant planning policies and material considerations, issues to be resolved and requirements for supporting documentation.
-Entering such discussions prior to the purchase of land will enable developers to better anticipate the financial implications of planning obligations on development proposals. - 4.5.
-Pre-application discussions can minimise delays in determining planning applications and developers and landowners are advised to enter into discussions with the District Council and other infrastructure providers where required as early as possible. - 4.6.
-Mid Sussex District Council37 offer a formal pre-application service as do West Sussex County Council on transport and highway matters38.
+Entering such discussions prior to the purchase of land will enable developers to better anticipate the financial implications of planning obligations on development proposals.

+4.5.
+Pre-application discussions can minimise delays in determining planning applications and developers and landowners are advised to enter into discussions with the District Council and other infrastructure providers where required as early as possible.

+4.6.
+Mid Sussex District Council offer a formal pre-application service as do West Sussex County Council on transport and highway matters.
 It may be appropriate on complex applications to arrange joint advice.
-Developers and landowners should have regard to this SPD to provide information to support discussions. - 4.7.
+Developers and landowners should have regard to this SPD to provide information to support discussions.

+4.7.
 Development proposals should accord with District Plan policies, including affordable housing requirements at a policy compliant tenure split.
 The District Council should be notified of any viability issues at the pre-application stage that are deemed to make a proposal unviable at full policy provision, supported by a draft appraisal.
 This provides the opportunity to discuss the appropriate methodology for a full financial viability assessment, required to support a development proposal that does not meet policy requirements in full.
 This should include details of discussions with registered providers of affordable housing to inform the value of affordable housing assumed within an assessment.
-Further detail on the submission of financial viability assessments to Mid Sussex District Council is provided in the Development Viability SPD. - 4.8.
-Draft Section 106 Heads of Terms should be considered during pre-application discussions.
-The District Council aims to agree planning obligations at an early stage, which will ensure there is sufficient time for drafting the requisite planning obligation within statutory timescales.
+Further detail on the submission of financial viability SPD.